tteck/Proxmox/HACS.md

 ## Home Assistant Community Store ##

-This script is for installong HACS on Home Assistant Container LXC ONLY
+This script is for installing HACS on Home Assistant Container LXC ONLY

 Run the following from the Home Assistant container (LXC) console
 ```